thscharler/kparse/readme.md

 There is TrackParserError::track() to make everything a bit easier.
 This tracks the error case with the Context and let's you work with ?.

-There is another one track_as() that let's you change the errorcode in passing.
+There is another one track_as() that let's you change the error-code in passing.

 ```rust